SilasDahlmann/DAM_exam_F26/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE.md file for details
+All the work is published under a license Attribution 4.0 International by Creative Commons.
+To learn more about the licence, follow the canonical URL: https://creativecommons.org/licenses/by/4.0/